 6. We’re Replacing Wheat with Gluten-Free Processed Foods

 The gluten-free industry is a $16 billion empire.
 Marketers of this growing fad industry are generally not keeping your best interests in mind, health-wise.
 Most gluten-free products use ingredients like added sugar, corn syrup, canola oil, cornstarch, tapioca starch, and more, which are often just as nutritionally deficient as the refined-flour wheat products they’re replacing.
 The sad part is that some people believe they are eating healthier by following the fads.

 Powdered starches like rice starch (commonly found in gluten-free processed foods) actually spike blood sugar higher than whole wheat products do, which in turn can open the door for other health issues, like insulin resistance and weight gain.

 Plus, Dr. John Douillard points to research that people who eat gluten-free products have 400 percent more mercury toxicity than wheat eaters, and are deficient in killer T cells.

 A general rule is to avoid packaged, processed foods, no matter if they contain gluten or not, and eat a primarily whole-foods diet.
-Eat ancient varieties of whole wheat, such as Kamut or spelt or einkorn, or even other gluten-free grains rather than a processed rice flour bagel.
+Eat ancient varieties of whole wheat, such as Kamut, spelt, einkorn, or even other gluten-free grains rather than a processed rice flour bagel.

-So yes, gluten-free products might be free of wheat and gluten, but now you’ve got other ingredients to worry about, like sugars, vegetable oils, heavy-metal contaminated rice, and processed, inflammatory starches.
+So yes, gluten-free products might be free of wheat and gluten, but now you’ve got other ingredients to worry about, like sugar, vegetable oils, heavy-metal contaminated rice, and processed inflammatory starches.

 By now, you’re wondering what types of grains are better choices than the hybridized, sprayed, and processed options we normally see in stores.
 Here are some ideas: